-It’s likely that hearing loss can just be a part of aging.
-But, sometimes it could be due to a more serious issue like an acoustic neuroma.
+Hearing loss can be a part of aging, but sometimes it can be caused by a more serious issue like an acoustic neuroma.

-An acoustic neuroma, more correctly called a vestibular schwannoma, is a rare benign tumor originating from the outer sheath of the balance nerve.
-They are usually slow growing and account for approximately 7.5 percent of brain tumors.
+An acoustic neuroma, also known as a vestibular schwannoma, is the second most common tumor inside the head.
+It originates from the sheath of the balance nerve.
+Acoustic neuromas are usually slow-growing and account for approximately 7.5% of brain tumors.

-The cause of acoustic neuroma is not well understood.
+It’s not well understood what causes an acoustic neuroma.
 For most acoustic neuromas, the cause at the level of the cellular machinery is the failure of a “governor” gene to exert its effect in suppressing the growth of Schwann cells — those cells responsible for coating nerve fibers with insulation.
-The result is “wart-like” growth of these cells to produce the neuroma.
+The result is wart-like growth of these cells to produce a neuroma.

 The only environmental exposure that has been definitively associated with an increased incidence is radiation exposure to the head.
 No evidence currently exists for an association between cell phone use and the development of these tumors.

-For the most part it is not an inherited disease; however, 5 percent of cases are associated with a genetic disorder called neurofibromatosis type 2.
+For the most part, it is not an inherited disease, however 5% of cases are associated with a genetic disorder called neurofibromatosis type 2.
 The vast majority of tumors are sporadic (nonhereditary).

-If you have been diagnosed with an acoustic neuroma, the most important thing is to first consult with a highly experienced program that can assess your unique needs and identify the care plan that is right for you.
+If you’ve been diagnosed with an acoustic neuroma, it’s a good idea to consult with a highly experienced program that can assess your unique needs and identify the care plan that is right for you.
 This is based on multiple factors such as tumor size, existing level of hearing, symptoms and age.
-After a thorough review of your individual case with an AN expert, you can then make an informed decision on how to treat your tumor.
+After a thorough review of your individual case with an acoustic neuroma expert, you can then make an informed decision on how to treat your tumor.

 Depending on the size of the tumor, the age and medical condition of the patient, various procedures may be done.

-Surgery is done in an operating room where our skull-based team uses the latest microsurgical approaches and equipment.
+Surgery is performed in an operating room where a skull-base surgical team uses the latest microsurgical approaches and equipment.
 There are three main microsurgical approaches for the removal of an acoustic neuroma.
 The approach used for each individual patient is based on factors such as tumor size, location, skill and experience of the surgeon.
 The surgeon and the patient should thoroughly discuss the reasons for a selected approach.

 With radiosurgery, the goal is to stop the growth of your tumor without injuring important structures around the tumor.
-This does not lead to removal of the tumor, but may potentially stop further growth or shrink it over time.
-At medical centers like Keck Medicine of USC, we use the gamma knife or the cyberknife to perform these radiation treatments.
-Radiosurgery is generally reserved for tumors under 2.5cm in diameter.
-For young, healthy candidates with active lifestyles and a desire to preserve their hearing, we typically recommend surgery as opposed to radiation.
+This does not lead to removal of the tumor but may potentially stop further growth or shrink it over time.
+Radiosurgery is generally reserved for tumors under 2.5 cm in diameter.
+For young, healthy candidates with active lifestyles and a desire to preserve their hearing, surgery, as opposed to radiation, is often recommended.

-A “watch and wait” strategy can be a good start for you if your tumor is small and you are experiencing very minimal symptoms.
-This approach generally involves a second MRI in 6 months and annually provided there is no growth, and /or symptoms have not changed.
+A watch and wait strategy can be a good start if your tumor is small and you are experiencing very minimal symptoms.
+This approach generally involves a second MRI in six months and annually provided there is no growth and /or symptoms have not changed.